tanmayagarwal1/spring-azure-cloud-api/readme.md

 ## Getting Started

-To Start using the API To provision the mock resoources, we first need to generate the Access Token for using the API.
+To Start using the API To provision the mock resources, we first need to generate the Access Token for using the API.
 Before We move to generating the access token we need locally setup the project.

 ## Local Setup